-IVDD Awareness – REAL Stories from REAL Dog Parents
+IVDD Awareness – REAL Stories from Pet Parents

 Being Aware of IVDD Could Save Your Dog’s Life

-Catching it early and knowing the symptoms can prevent the disease from worsening, potentially leading to paralysis or worse.
+Understanding the warning signs and treating IVDD early can prevent the disease from worsening, potentially leading to paralysis or worse.

 What is IVDD?